bilbilaki/code_forge/README.md

 CodeForge provides a built-in LSP client that allows you to connect to any LSP server for intelligent highlighting, completions, hover details, diagnostics, and more.

-> [!WARNING]
-> If you're using the LSP, you must provide a valid `filePath` to the `filePath` parameter of the `CodeForge` widget.
-Also The `filePath` provided in both the `CodeForge` widget and the `LspConfig` class must be the same.
-Otherwise, an exception will be thrown.

 ## Types
 #### There are two ways to configure LSP client with code crafter:
 1. Using WebSocket (easy and recommended)